Skip to main content

 When a Site Administrator deletes a user manually, they can choose how to handle resources owned by the deleted user, including Share Links, Automations, GPG Keys, Remote Servers, Custom Forms, and folder settings.
 These resources can be reassigned to another user to maintain visibility and control, or left without an owner if reassignment is not required.

-When Partners are used, de-provisioning can also occur at the Partner level.
+When Partners are used, de-provisioning can occur at the Partner level.
 Removing a Partner automatically deletes all users associated with that Partner.
 This ensures that access for the entire external organization is removed cleanly and prevents orphaned user accounts when a partnership ends.

 Get The File Orchestration Platform Today